ONSdigital/eq-submission-confirmation-consumer/README.md

 ## Deployment from local machine

 For development purposes it is possible to deploy the function to GCP from a local machine using the `gcloud` command.
 First login using `gcloud auth login`, then set the application default credentials using `gcloud auth application-default login`.
+Be sure to make the current gcloud project id the one you wish to deploy to `gcloud config set project <your-project-id>`

-If this is the first time deploying a Cloud Function to a project, the Cloud Build API may need to be enabled - navigate to `https://console.developers.google.com/apis/library/cloudbuild.googleapis.com?project=your-project-name` to enable it
+If this is the first time deploying a Cloud Function to a project, the Cloud Build and Cloud Functions APIs may need to be enabled - navigate to `https://console.developers.google.com/apis/library/cloudbuild.googleapis.com?project=your-project-name` and `https://console.developers.google.com/apis/library/cloudfunctions.googleapis.com?project=your-project-name` to enable them.

 Once authenticated, run `make deploy`.